 But even before those investigations are complete, the University has taken steps to shore up safety around campus.
-Supervisors and monitors in all of Yale’s machine shops, labs and darkrooms have to receive emergency response training this week, and the science community is not the only one affected by the change of policies.
+Supervisors and monitors in all of Yale’s machine shops, labs and darkrooms have to receive confined space entry training this week, and the science community is not the only one affected by the change of policies.
 The arts community, including photography labs and the Yale Dramatic Association, may also change their policies toward machine use.

 The training sessions will begin today and continue through Thursday, wrote Stephanie Perry, business manager at Yale’s environmental health and safety office, in an e-mail forwarded to all shop monitors and supervisors.

 “This two-hour course will include a discussion of the implementation and enforcement of safety rules for shops and is intended for all shops where a Yale student would be likely to work or have any interaction,” Perry wrote in the e-mail.